-Get good real estate guidance when buying a condo
+Get good real estate guidance when buying a condo because

-Buying a Condominium takes forethought.
+buying a Condominium takes forethought.

 If you are considering buying a condominium in Rhode Island there is information you need to know.
 Have all the information at hand when making a decision to purchase in a particular condo complex.
 Please remember that bylaws and condo documents are different from complex to complex.

 Are you sure you want a condo or a single family house in RI coastal real estate?
 Can you continue to maintain a home?
 Knowing whether or not you are physically capable is a determining decision.
 Explore your options and discuss the financial differences with your real estate agent who knows the condo complexes where you may want to live.

 As part of the Purchase & Sales agreement, the seller must provide the buyer of the condo the following:

 - Copy of the Condominium Declaration

 - Copy of the Condominium Bylaws

 - Copy of the Rules and Regulations of the Condominium Association

 These documents should be received after signing the purchase & sales agreement and received from the listing agent.